- » Focus and Scope

 Looking to Review?

-As a reviewer, you’ll contribute to the production of The Albatross, while gaining valuable experience, working with your fellow English students, and seeing what your peers have been working on.
-You can also come out to any meeting of the English Literature course union, and subscribe to their mailing list here.
+As an undergraduate reviewer, you’ll contribute to the production of The Albatross, while gaining valuable experience, working with your fellow English students, and seeing what your peers have been working on.
+You can also come out to any meeting of the English Students Association, and subscribe to their mailing list here.
 If you’re interested in becoming a reviewer or a copyeditor, please email us at email@example.com.
 We could really use your help, and working on The Albatross provides great experience for your resume.
 Ideally, reviewers will be upper-level students of English literature.

 Frequently Asked Questions